sara-sabr/ITStrategy/_pages/en/strategy-version-control-systems.md

 ## Measuring the Strategy's success

-This Strategy's success will be measured by comparing the following metrics against the conventional IT project methodology.
+This Strategy's success will be measured by tracking the following metrics of VCS usage:

-The metrics are defined as follows:
+1. *Number of projects and users (compared to total)*

-1. *Number of ESDC projects (open vs closed) and users in each VCS*
+2. *Percentage of team's code, configuration or scripts stored*
-1. *Level of activity of ESDC projects (e.g., issues, commits, integrations) in each VCS*
+3. *How easily and quickly can teams leverage VCS in their work (high, medium, low)*
-1. *User Satisfaction*
+4. *Level of activity of projects (issues, commits, deployments, etc. - high, medium, low)*
-1. *?*
+5. *User Satisfaction (high, medium, low)*

 <table>
 <tr>